Aarón Martín (footballer, born 2006)

-Aarón Martín Luis (born 24 November 2006) is a Spanish footballer who plays as a midfielder for CD Mirandés, on loan from Saudi club Al Qadsiah FC.
+Aarón Martín Luis (born 24 November 2006) is a Spanish footballer who plays as a midfielder for Greek club Kalamata.

 Career

-Born in La Orotava, Santa Cruz de Tenerife, Canary Islands, Martín represented UD Orotava, Atlético Barranco Hondo, Florida CF and CD Tenerife as a youth.
-He made his senior debut with the reserves on 25 February 2024, coming on as a second-half substitute in a 6–1 Tercera Federación home routing of CD Unión Puerto.
+Born in La Orotava, Santa Cruz de Tenerife, Canary Islands, Martín represented Orotova, Atlético Barranco Hondo, Florida and Tenerife as a youth.
+He made his senior debut with the reserves on 25 February 2024, coming on as a second-half substitute in a 6–1 Tercera Federación home routing of Unión Puerto.

-Martín made his first team debut on 29 September 2024, replacing Sergio González late into a 2–1 Segunda División away loss to CD Castellón.
+Martín made his first team debut on 29 September 2024, replacing Sergio González late into a 2–1 Segunda División away loss to Castellón.
 He scored his first professional goal on 11 October, netting the opener in a 3–2 home loss to Real Zaragoza.

-On 3 February 2025, Martín was transferred to Saudi club Al Qadsiah FC, being immediately loaned back to Tenerife for the remainder of the 2024–25 season.
-On 4 August, after suffering relegation, he moved to fellow second division side CD Mirandés on a one-year loan deal.
+On 3 February 2025, Martín was transferred to Saudi club Al Qadsiah, being immediately loaned back to Tenerife for the remainder of the 2024–25 season.
+On 4 August, after suffering relegation, he moved to fellow second division side Mirandés on a one-year loan deal.